 Prospective studies from several hospitals have shown preliminary evidence that the modified Atkins diet is effective in improving seizure control in 45% of the patients who have trialed it.

 4. How is the modified Atkins diet designed?

-The modified Atkins diet plan approximates a 1:1 ratio of fat: carbohydrate and protein.
+The modified Atkins diet plan approximates a 1:1 ratio of fat to carbohydrate and protein.
 Low carbohydrate foods and meals can also be eaten in restaurants, making the diet more accessible, especially for teens and adults.
-This liberal therapy is being used as an alternative to the strict ketogenic diet and as begginning diet or a step-down diet prior to or after the traditional ketogenic diet.
+This liberal therapy is being used as an alternative to the strict Ketogenic Diet and as beginning diet or a step-down diet prior to or after the traditional Ketogenic Diet.

 6. Can the diet be used for people with feeding tubes?